fanoframework/fanoframework.github.io/examples/index.md

 Following example applications show how to [work with response](/working-with-response) other than HTML page, such as image, PDF and JSON data.

 - [Image generator CGI web application](https://github.com/fanoframework/fano-app-img) shows how to output image that is generated on-the fly.
+[View video tutorial](https://youtu.be/HCLzhgOfWJ8)
 - [Fano Api](https://github.com/fanoframework/fano-api) demonstrates how to return JSON response.
 - [Fano Pdf](https://github.com/fanoframework/fano-pdf) demonstrates how to generate PDF document on the fly.

 ## MVC web application